Dotnet-x86/RBXFlag/README.md

 - **__call(int: number):**
   Sets the flag state based on the provided integer value.
   If the integer corresponds to a valid state, it updates the flags accordingly.
 If not, a warning is shown.

+- **__len():**
+  Returns the bitmask integer representing the current state of all flags.
+  This is useful for retrieving and storing the flag states in a compact form.

 ## License
 This library is open-source and licensed under the MIT License.